Join Msgr. John Esseff as he reflects in this podcast on “The Cross is the Sign of Love” of the feast of Exaltation of the Holy Cross.

 For God did not send his Son into the world to condemn the world,

 but that the world might be saved through him.

 Msgr.
 John A. Esseff is a Roman Catholic priest in the Diocese of Scranton.
-He was ordained on May 30th 1953, by the late Bishop William J. Hafey, D.D. at St. Peter’s Cathedral in Scranton, PA.
+He was ordained on May 30th, 1953, by the late Bishop William J. Hafey, D.D. at St. Peter’s Cathedral in Scranton, PA.
 Msgr.
-Esseff served a retreat director and confessor to Blessed Mother Teresa.
+Esseff served as a retreat director and confessor to Blessed Mother Teresa.
 He continues to offer direction and retreats for the sisters of the missionaries of charity around the world.
 Msgr.
 Esseff encountered St. Padre Pio, who would become a spiritual father to him.
-He has lived in areas around the world, serving in the Pontifical missions, a Catholic organization established by Bl.
-Pope John Paul II to bring the Good News to the world especially to the poor.
-Msgr.
-Esseff assisted the founders of the Institute for Priestly Formation and continues to serve as a spiritual director for the Institute.
+He has lived in areas around the world, serving in the Pontifical missions, a Catholic organization established by St. Pope John Paul II to bring the Good News to the world especially to the poor.
 He continues to serve as a retreat leader and director to bishops, priests and sisters and seminarians and other religious leaders around the world.
-To obtain a copy of Msgr.
-Esseff’s book by visiting here Be sure to visit Msgr.
-Esseff’s website “Building a Kingdom of Love”